For Aspiring Young Musicians

 The Junior Academy of Music (JAM) at Queen’s provides music activities for aspiring young musicians.
 There are four programmes within JAM each tailored to a specific age group and suitable activites.
 JAM is devised and delivered by internationally recognised musicians and specialised teachers.
-JAM 1, JAM 2 and JAM 3 run on Saturdays in the Music Building while JAM 4 is on Fridays in the world-renowned Sonic Arts Research Centre (SARC).
+JAM 1, JAM 2 and JAM 3 run on Saturdays in the Music Building while JAM 4 and JAM 4+ is on Fridays in the world-renowned Sonic Arts Research Centre (SARC).

 JAM 1 programme

 The sessions involve lots of singing and rhythmic games, playing various tuned and untuned percussion instruments - all of which will, within time, improve a child’s intonation, sense of rhythm and pulse.
 It is a fun activity during which they learn basic musical elements.

-JAM Two programme
+JAM 2 programme

 JAM 2 is for 5 to 8 year olds, and involves a Musicianship class, Children's Choir and optional beginner instrumental tuition.

 The focus of the Musicianship class is to develop music literacy: to learn how to sing, write, create, read and play music.
 Through fun activities, children extend their musical skills and refine their listening and performing abilities.
 This equips them for learning how to play an instrument.

-JAM 3 is for children aged 8-17.
-It offers individual and group instrumental tuition on a range of brass instruments including cornet, horn, baritone, euphonium, trombone and tuba, as well as other instruments such as guitar, flute, piano and singing.
-All pupils also take part in either an ensemble, junior or senior brass band, choir or other singing groups.
+JAM 3 is for children aged 8-18.
+It offers individual and group instrumental tuition on various brass instruments including cornet, horn, baritone, euphonium, trombone and tuba, as well as other instruments such as guitar, flute, piano, strings and singing.
+Pupils are encouraged to take part in either an ensemble, junior or senior brass band, choir or other singing groups.

-JAM FOUR is part of the Junior Academy of Music programme at Queen’s University Belfast.
+JAM 4 is part of the Junior Academy of Music programme at Queen’s University Belfast.
 A weekly programme for secondary school children interested in Creative Music Technology, using industry standard music-making software at the world-leading Sonic Arts Research Centre.

 JAM 4 FRIDAYS